carbon-language/carbon-lang/docs/design/README.md

     a stable address.

-A `let`-binding may trigger a copy of the original value, or a move if the original value a temporary, or the binding may be a pointer to the original value, like a
+A `let`-binding may trigger a copy of the original value, or a move if the original value is a temporary, or the binding may be a pointer to the original value, like a
 [`const` reference in C++](<https://en.wikipedia.org/wiki/Reference_(C%2B%2B)>).
 Which option must not be observable to the programmer.
 For example, Carbon will